Cape Town, South Africa: Kirstenbosch National Botanic Garden, devoted entirely to plants native to South Africa, hosts many school groups.

 Natural Neighbors brings together three powerful ideas:

 ►Getting people out into nature.
-People need to spend time in nature for their own health and wellbeing, beginning in early childhood.
-Also: They are much more likely to support conservation everywhere when they appreciate nature and culture where they live.
+There are two main reasons: People need to spend time in nature for their own health and wellbeing, beginning in early childhood.
+And they are much more likely to support conservation everywhere when they appreciate nature and culture where they live.

-►The movement to bring nature and culture together.
+►The movement to bring together efforts to preserve and interpret nature and culture.
 People are more likely to have a sense of belonging and of civic responsibility when they appreciate their region’s history and culture, as well as its natural environment.

 ►Metropolitan conservation alliances.
 The best-known example is Chicago Wilderness, a coalition of some 200 organizations in parts of four states.
 Still uncommon, such alliances promote cooperation among conservation agencies, natural history museums, science centers, zoos, aquariums, and botanic gardens.